A combination of smart design, hyper-insulation, and energy-efficient systems elevate the performance of The New American Home 2020

 Focused on Creating a Tight Building Envelope

-Essential to a high-performance home is well-insulated, airtight construction, says Two Trails’ Smith.
+Essential to a high-performance, eco-friendly home is well-insulated, airtight construction, says Two Trails’ Smith.
 The home’s 2x6 walls and volume ceilings are insulated using Hy-Fi, a hybrid solution from Fi-Foil Company that combines open-cell spray foam and a reflective sheeting.
 “Instead of entirely filling a wall cavity with foam and then trimming it off, you can fill a couple of inches with foam and use Hy-Fi to get a 10% performance improvement,” says Bill Lippy, Fi-Foil’s president and CEO.

 Those assemblies, combined with an exterior housewrap and a TPO roof finish, achieve R-23 for the perimeter walls and R-48 in the ceilings, along with just 2.35 air changes per hour of air leakage.